jbarroso/clean-code/README.md

 ## Good Comments
 The only truly good comment is the comment you found a way not to write.
 ### Legal Comments
-Put all the terms and conditions into a external document.
+Put all the terms and conditions into an external document.
 ### Informative Comments
 Useful information about the implementation and taken decisions.
 ### Explanation of Intent